 The problem with volume-based auto-apply is that it doesn't work.
 Quality-focused AI agents achieve 4-8% interview rates compared to roughly 0.1% for volume-based auto-apply tools.
 Spraying 500 generic applications gets you filtered out by the same ATS systems these tools claim to beat.

 What we're doing here is fundamentally different.
-Remoet is an MCP server for job search, which means your AI agent has real tools to research companies, evaluate fit, and make informed decisions.
-It's conversational job search: you talk to Claude, Claude uses Remoet's 38 MCP tools, and together you build a targeted pipeline.
+Remoet is an MCP server for job search, which means your AI agent has real tools to research companies, evaluate fit, build a shortlist, and track what happens.
+It's conversational job search: you talk to Claude, Claude uses Remoet's MCP tools, and together you build a targeted pipeline.
 Companies on Remoet are pre-filtered by real tech stack data, not keywords.
 When you search for "TypeScript and Node.js," you're matching against actual technology data that companies have listed, not scraping job descriptions for mentions of the word "Node."

 That distinction matters.
 Let me show you how it works.